AditiJain14/tricolo/README.md

 To download the dataset, please
 - Sign the terms-of-use for ShapeNet by going to the [ShapeNet webpage](https://shapenet.org/) and registering for access.
 Please make sure you sigh the terms-of-use for ShapeNet.
 - Download voxelizations and text descriptions from [Text2shape](http://text2shape.stanford.edu/).
 The Text2Shape project provides multiple descriptions for each shape as well as surface and solid voxelization.
 We use solid voxelization at 64x64x64 resolution for our experiments.
 - Download rendered images.
-They are rendered by a [Blender-based script](https://github.com/panmari/stanford-shapenet-renderer).
+They are rendered by a [Blender-based script].

 Dataset should be put in a folder called `data` under the same directory where this repo is located.

+To obtain the processed data for our code, run `scripts/run_render.py` to render voxels and `scripts/gen_all_npz.py` to get combined voxels and images.

 ## Training